SimonVerhoeven/archunit-demo/README.md

 ***

+## Architecture metrics

+ArchUnit also allows us to calculate metrics using some well-known software architecture metrics such as:

+* Cumulative Dependency Metrics (John Lakos): the basic idea is to calculate the depends on value
+* Component Dependency Metrics (Robert C. Martin): coupling, instability, abstractness, distance from main sequence
+* Visibility metrics (Herbert Dowalil) - relation of visible to hidden elements within a component

+examples can be found [here](src\test\java\dev\simonverhoeven\archunitdemo\DependencyMetricsTest.java) For more information on these metrics you check out the [references](#references)

+***

 ## Adding ArchUnit to an existing application

 In case you want to add `ArchUnit` to an existing application, you might run into a situation where there are a lot of existing violations, this is where `FreezingArchRule` comes into play.